lcompilers/lpython/README.md

 Do not forget to clean your history, see [example](./doc/src/rebasing.md).

-See the [CONTRIBUTING](CONTRIBUTING.md) document for more information.
+Check the [CONTRIBUTING](./doc/src/CONTRIBUTING.md) document for more information.

 ## Found a bug?
 Please report any bugs you find at our issue tracker [here](https://github.com/lcompilers/lpython/issues).
 Or, even better, fork the repository on GitHub and create a Pull Request (PR).